AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-cbatu-use_of_initial_condition_and_initializes_aspects-01:

 1. During the elaboration of a library unit package (spec or body), library-level variables declared outside of that package cannot be modified and library-level variables declared outside of that package can only be read if

    a. the variable (or its state abstraction) is mentioned in the
       Initializes aspect of its enclosing package (from :ref:`initializes_aspect`); and

-   b. an Elaborate (not necessarily an Elaborate_All) pragma ensures
+   b. either the variable is declared and initialized during the
-      that the body of that package has been elaborated (from :ref:`elaboration_issues`).
+      elaboration of the specification of its enclosing library unit package or the elaboration of the body of that library unit is known to precede the elaboration of the spec or body which reads the variable.

 .. _tu-cbatu-use_of_initial_condition_and_initializes_aspects-02: